 What Other Ways Can I Have a Mole Removed?

-In addition to laser treatments, patients have several mole removal options to choose from.
+In addition to laser moles removal, patients have several mole removal options to choose from.
 Mole removal of any type is an outpatient treatment conducted at our office.

 Shaving down the mole is an option for some patients.
 With this approach, the physician will again start by numbing the site.
 A scalpel will then be used to shave down the mole until a pink mark remains.
 Shaving is a less aggressive treatment that leaves the skin intact.